-Confidential and professional short-term counseling services are available for those experiencing personal matters that may be interfering with your success at college.
+Confidential and professional short-term counseling services are available for those experiencing personal matters that may be interfering with their success at college.
 Services are provided at no cost to students.

-Concerns such as coping with anxiety and depression, stress management, interpersonal problems, suicidal ideation, grief and loss, or substance abuse, test anxiety, etc., can be addressed.
+Concerns such as coping with anxiety and depression, stress management, interpersonal problems, suicidal ideation, grief and loss, substance abuse or test anxiety, etc., can be addressed.
 Referrals to additional community resources and agencies are provided when appropriate.

-Students can consult with the College Counselor for help locating community resources related to primary health concerns and topics.
+Students can also consult with the College Counselor for help locating community resources related to primary health concerns and topics.
 Information sources and a current listing of community resources are available for low cost medical care, health insurance, mental health care, alcohol and other drug abuse evaluation and treatment, physical fitness, tobacco cessation, and other health and wellness concerns.
 Please note that no medical care from a doctor or nurse is available on campus.
-Students can contact any college employee to request assistance, and/or can call 911 if you are experiencing a medical emergency.
+If experiencing a medical emergency, students cancontact any college employee to request assistance, and/or can call 911.